tonytan-tanapon/LLM-Research/README.md

 This repository contains the research project on Large Language Models (LLM).
 The project explores various aspects and applications of LLMs, including data preprocessing, model training, evaluation, and more.

+## Features

+- Study of state-of-the-art LLMs like GPT-3, GPT-4, BERT
+- Implementation of NLP tasks using LLMs
+- Understanding of transformer architecture
+- Practical applications of LLMs in real-world scenarios

+## Technologies Used

+- Python
+- TensorFlow
+- PyTorch
+- Hugging Face Transformers

 ## Project Structure

 - **README.md**: Overview of the project, installation instructions, and usage.